 Dr. Mitra is a staff Neonatologist and Assistant Professor of Pediatrics, cross-appointed with the Department of Community Health and Epidemiology at Dalhousie University.
 He completed his fellowship in Neonatal-Perinatal Medicine and MSc in Clinical Epidemiology from McMaster University and is currently pursuing his PhD in Epidemiology and Applied Health Research from Dalhousie University.
 His research interests revolve around improving outcomes of preterm babies with PDA.
 He is the Principal Investigator of aCIHR funded pan-Canadian study comparing different medications currently used for PDA therapy.
 He is also the co-chair of the Evidence Based Practice for Improving Quality Hemodynamic Group of the Canadian Neonatal Network involved in developing evidence-based clinical practice bundles for pretermswith hemodynamic issues.

 Dr. Patrick J McNamara graduated from Queen’s University Belfast in 1987, received his MRCPCH in Paediatrics in 1997 and Certificate of Completion of Specialist Training in Neonatal Medicine in 2002.
-He is currently a Staff Neonatologist and Director of the Division of Neonatology and Vice Chair for Inpatient Acute Care at the University of Iowa Stead Family Children’s Hospital, and Professor of Pediatrics and Internal Medicine, University of Iowa.
-He is the current chair of the Pan-American Hemodynamic Collaborative and Paediatric Academic Society Neonatal Hemodynamics Advisory, and American Society of Echocardiography Neonatal Hemodynamics TnECHO Special Interest Group.
+He is currently a Staff Neonatologist, Director of the Division of Neonatology and Vice Chair for Inpatient Acute Care at the University of Iowa Stead Family Children’s Hospital.
+He is a Professor of Pediatrics and Internal Medicine, University of Iowa and the current chair of the Pan-American Hemodynamic Collaborative, Paediatric Academic Society Neonatal Hemodynamics Advisory, and American Society of Echocardiography Neonatal Hemodynamics TnECHO Special Interest Group.
 His clinical and research interests include myocardial performance in the settings of a hemodynamically significant ductus arteriosus, pulmonary hypertension and targeted neonatal echocardiography.

 Regan Giesinger is an Assistant Professor of Pediatrics in the Division of Neonatology at the University of Iowa where she is the Director of the Neonatal Hemodynamics Clinical and Training programs.
 She is also Secretary of the Pan-American Hemodynamics Collaborative and member of the US Hemodynamics Collaborative.
 Her areas of academic focus are the hemodynamics of critically ill neonates, particularly among neonates with perinatal hypoxic ischemic insult.